Cigar (horse): 1995: five-year-old season

 For his next start, Cigar shipped to Suffolk Downs north of Boston for the Massachusetts Handicap at 1 1/8 miles on June 3.
-Cigar was eligible for a $500,000 bonus after having also won the Gulfstream Park Handicap, Oaklawn Handicap and Pimlico Special.
+He was eligible for a $500,000 bonus after also winning the Gulfstream Park Handicap, Oaklawn Handicap, and Pimlico Special.
 He was the overwhelming favorite at 1-5 despite carrying 124 pounds, 9 to 17 pounds higher than his rivals.
 He tracked the early pace, then made his move turning into the stretch.
 He quickly opened a lead and won by four lengths in a time of 1:48.74.
 "If Cigar runs like he's been running, there isn't any horse that can beat him," said Bailey.
 "It's hard to get this horse in trouble.
 You almost have to go out of your way."

 His connections originally planned to give Cigar some time off but decided instead to travel to California for the Hollywood Gold Cup at Hollywood Park on July 2 when the purse was increased to $1 million.
 Many great horses from the east, such as Kelso and Seattle Slew, suffered losses on the faster, harder California racing surfaces.
 The California track also assembled one of the greatest fields in the race's history, including Santa Anita Handicap and Pacific Classic Stakes winner Best Pal, Pacific Classic Stakes winner Tinners Way, Santa Anita Handicap winner Urgent Request, and old rival Concern, who had just won the Gold Cup's major preparatory race, the Californian Stakes.
 Nonetheless, Cigar was the odds-on favorite despite carrying top weight of 126 lb.
 He broke well and rated a few lengths behind the early pace.
 Turning into the stretch, he swept to the lead and drew away to win by 3 1/2 lengths in a time of 1:59.46.
 "We put him into a situation where he could have gotten beat, but it didn't matter," said Mott.